PostHog/posthog-shadcn-charts-example/README.md

-# PostHog Tremor Visualization Example
+# PostHog Tremor Shadcn UI Charts Example

 This project demonstrates how to visualize PostHog analytics data using the Tremor charting library and Next.js.
 It provides a user-friendly interface to connect to your PostHog instance, fetch insights, and display them as interactive charts.